-Now you can build the application and deploy it to a device or emulator by running the project object you created in "Create a project" on page 165 of this lesson.
+Now you can build the application and deploy it to a device or emulator by running the project object you created in "Create a project" on page 157 of this lesson.
+However, because the registry location for SQL Anywhere 10 is not the same as the registry location on the device, you must first modify the registry path that you generated with the MobiLink Synchronization for ASA wizard.